Explore exciting topics in college-level courses

-Students enrolled in one college credit course must also enroll in a non-credit enrichment course designed to complement and enhance undergraduate study.
-Subjects of study may include critical reading and academic writing, online research techniques, community leadership, and SAT/ACT preparation.
-These courses are taught by learning specialists with extensive experience preparing students for the Ivy League.
-Enrichment courses typically meet four times weekly, Monday through Thursday.
-Students enrolled in two college courses are considered fully subscribed to academic work and will not be enrolled in a non-credit course.
+Pre-College Program students enrolled in one college-level course must also enroll in a non-credit enrichment course designed to complement and enhance undergraduate study.
+Enrichment courses typically meet three to six hours weekly and are taught by learning specialists with extensive experience preparing students for the Ivy League.
+Past enrichment courses include Introduction to Critical Reading and Academic Writing and SAT Preparation Skills.
+Students enrolled in two college courses are considered fully subscribed to academic work and will not be enrolled in an enrichment course.

 The residential experience

 The Pre-College Program offers a complete residential experience.

 - Students live together in the heart of Penn’s campus in undergraduate dormitories

 - Fully air-conditioned dorms feature study and social lounges, laundry facilities, vending machines, and hi-speed internet access

 - Single, double, and triple occupancy rooms typically available